KDE/documentation-develop-kde-org/content/docs/kirigami/components-actions.md

 ---
 ## Actions

 A Kirigami Action encapsulates a user interface action.
-We can use these to provide our applications with easy-to-reach actions that are essential to its functionality.
+We can use these to provide our applications with easy-to-reach actions that are essential to their functionality.

 {{< alert title="Note" color="info" >}}
-It inherits from [Qt Quick Controls 2 Action](docs:qtquickcontrols;QtQuick.Controls.Action) and can be assigned shortcuts.
+Kirigami actions inherit from [Qt Quick Controls 2 Action](docs:qtquickcontrols;QtQuick.Controls.Action) and can be assigned shortcuts.
 {{< /alert >}}